Skip to main content

 March 17, 2022

 WASHINGTON, DC — Today, Congresswoman Sheila Cherfilus-McCormick, the first Haitian American Democrat elected to office, called on the Biden Administration to end Title 42 expulsions and cease deporting people to Haiti and grant them the legal right to seek asylum.
+The Congress woman released the following statement:

 March 17, 2022